RankoR/RidangoTest/README.md

 There is no `required` annotation for the [ticket.proto](/app/src/main/proto/ticket.proto) as it was removed in the version of Protobuf I use.

+#### No docs

+Unfortunately I don't have time to write KDocs for the code.
+Just believe me that I do it when it's necessary :)

 #### Tests

 Pretty much all of the business logic is covered by tests: